Best Time to Visit Shoshone Falls in Southern Idaho

-Shoshone Falls is located just 7 miles from Twin Falls.
-Its natural beauty, impressive flow, and ease of access makes it uber popular, attracting more than half a million spectators annually.
+Shoshone Falls is located just 7 miles from Twin Falls proper, making it easily accessible to anyone with a car.
+Its natural beauty, impressive flow, and ease of access makes it abundantly popular, attracting more than five hundred-thousand spectators annually.

-As stated above, Shoshone Falls is located just 7 miles outside the city of Twin Falls in Southern Idaho and the directions are fairly straightforward.
+As stated above, Shoshone Falls is located just seven miles outside the city of Twin Falls in Southern Idaho and getting to the falls is fairly straightforward.
 Starting from Twin Falls:

 • You’ll head northeast on Shonshone Street towards 2nd Ave